 If we withdraw or defer a course that you have applied to, we will make you a reasonable offer of alternative arrangements.
-For example, we may offer a suitable replacement course or a refund of fees and your deposit if you have paid one.
+For example, we may offer a suitable replacement course or a refund of fees and your deposit if you and/or your sponsor have paid one.
 There may be limits or conditions on the offer.
+Please see our Student Protection Plan and Refund and Compensation Policy for more information (www.bournemouth.ac.uk/important-information).